SIRIUS project. I. Star formation models for star-by-star simulations of star clusters and galaxy formation: Conclusions

 In this model, gas particles are converted into star particles in two ways.
 If a mass of one gas particle is more massive than that of a star particle, the gas particle is spawned to form the new star particle.
 In the opposite case, a star particle is formed by combining mass from surrounding gas particles.

 We have newly introduced a maximum search radius ($r_{\rm{max}}$) to avoid combining mass from an unrealistically large region.
 We found that the search radius should be larger than the value estimated from the threshold density for star formation (equation \ref{eq:radius}).
-If the threshold density is 1.2 $\times$ 10$^7$ cm$^{-3}$, the required maximum search radius corresponds to 0.04 pc to sample a stellar mass of 100 $M_{\odot}$.
-In this case, models with $r_{\rm{max}}$ $\geq$ 0.2 pc can fully sample any form of IMFs, whereas models with $r_{\rm{max}}$ = 0.01 pc cannot sample the most massive stars.
+If the threshold density is 1.2\,$\times$\,10$^7\>$cm$^{-3}$, the required maximum search radius corresponds to 0.04$\>$pc to sample a stellar mass of 100\,$M_{\odot}$.
+In this case, models with $r_{\rm{max}}$ $\geq$ 0.2$\>$pc can fully sample any form of IMFs, whereas models with $r_{\rm{max}}$\,=\,0.02$\>$pc cannot sample the most massive stars.

 The total mass of the molecular cloud affects the sampling of the most massive stars.
 In small star systems, it is difficult to adequately sample the most massive stars even if a sufficiently large maximum search radius is set.
-The random number seed dramatically affects the formation of massive stars.
-This result means that a lack of massive stars in small systems is not a product of the search radius but is instead a reflection of the small number of stars.
-We also found that the threshold densities for star formation and star formation efficiency do not significantly affect the results.
+We also found that the threshold densities for star formation and star formation efficiency do not significantly affect the results. {With our star formation scheme, the observed relationship between the most massive stars and total stellar mass in star clusters can naturally be reproduced.}

+{In this study, we also show that this model can be applied to cosmological zoom-in simulations of UFDs.
+We confirm that this scheme can form stars with masses following the IMFs.
+The surface densities of star formation rates and gas are consistent with the Kennicutt-Schmidt relation.
+With this scheme, we can compute the evolution of star clusters and dwarf galaxies with a mass resolution from $\sim$\,0.001\,$M_{\odot}$ to $\sim$\,10\,$M_{\odot}$.}